MonashDataFluency/data-fluency-website/content/workshops/intro_to_hpc/20180803-hpc/_index.md

 draft: false
 ---

-## Introduction to  Command Lines with the Unix Shell
+## Introduction to HPC and the SLURM Workload Manager

 - **Date** : Friday 3 Aug 2018
 - **Time** : 10:00am to 4:00pm